zalenix/portaldocs/portal-sdk/generated/top-extensions-msportalfx-test.md

 ...
 ```

-<a name="user-management-create-opening-the-create-blade-from-a-local-gallery-package"></a>
+<a name="msportalfx-test-create-functions-for-test-scenarios-opening-from-a-local-gallery-package"></a>
-#### Opening the create blade from a local gallery package
+#### Opening from a local gallery package

-To open/navigate to the create blade a local gallery package that has been sideloaded into the Portal along with your extension you can use `portal.openGalleryCreateBladeFromLocalPackage`.
+The `portal.openGalleryCreateBladeFromLocalPackage` method opens and navigates to a create blade gallery package that is sideloaded locally into the Portal along with your extension.

+The returned promise will resolve with the CreateBlade defined by that gallery package, as in the following example.

 The returned promise will resolve with the CreateBlade defined by that gallery package.

 ```ts
 import TestFx = require('MsPortalFx-Test');